MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-react-visual.md

         min-height: 200px;
     ```

-Now you can resize the viewport and circle diameter will correspond to minimal size (width or height).
+Now you can resize the viewport and circle diameter will be corresponded to minimal size (width or height).

 ## Working with settings